andi2022/gcconf/README.md

 pogo=0.275.1
 gocheats=2.0.296
 ```
+The script will automatically check those versions.
+If the versions have changed, it will download the corresponding APKs from your above specified folder and will install them automatically.
+The script run after every reboot or with the cron job at 11:00 PM.
 # Installation
  - This setup assumes the device has been imaged and rooted already.
  - Connecting to the device using ADB `adb connect xxx.xxx.xxx.xxx` where the X's are replaced with the device's IP address.